-Locate a reputable attorney to handle your train accident case
+- Locate a reputable railroad accident attorney to handle your train crash case

 When negligence results in injury, an injured party suffers a loss in various ways.
 The law allows an aggrieved party to pursue damages to recover those losses.
 Common types of damages recoverable in a personal injury case include:

 With extensive civil litigation experience handling all types of personal injury cases, you can be confident when you entrust your case to our firm.
-We encourage you to call our office to talk about potentially pursuing financial compensation for damages like pain and suffering, lost wages, medical bills, and more.
+We encourage you to call our office to talk about potentially pursuing financial compensation for damages like pain and suffering, lost wages, medical bills, and more, with the help of a qualified railroad accident attorney.
 Most states only allow individuals two years to file a personal injury claim, so don’t risk losing your opportunity to take legal action.
 We are standing by to take your call.
 Best of all, there is no cost to begin your case, and you will owe us nothing for our services unless we make a recovery on your behalf.